As renewable energy costs decrease, the potential for

 Major companies have been getting involved in the state’s solar market,

-in the nation for installed solar energy with 229.5
+in the nation for installed solar energy with 357.64 MW,

 As America’s energy sector transitions to a clean energy economy, states across the nation are preparing for a future

-Renewable energy accounted for six percent of the state’s
+Renewable energy accounted for 12 percent of the state’s

-more wind to their portfolios.
+more wind, solar and storage to their portfolios.
 As the state

-jobs will emerge in urban and rural communities, and businesses will continue
+jobs will emerge in urban and rural communities, businesses will continue

-to grow.
+to grow, and ratepayers will continue to benefit from low-cost clean energy.
 Clean Grid Alliance is actively working to ensure good

 policies are in place in Missouri to ensure that the renewable energy industry